-- 1. Office hours: students are encouraged to meet instructor after class, after every lecture - 2.
-On-line lectures: about 25% of lectures will be on-line, covering programming, more theory and reviews for exams - 3.
+- 1. Office hours: students are encouraged to meet instructor after class, outside classroom, after every lecture.
+Professor will be available to answer any questions. - 2.
+On-line lectures: a few lectures will be on-line, covering programming, deeper theory and reviews for exams.
+There may be additional on-line lectures with optional attendance (recorded if necessary). - 3.
 Messaging: we will setup a discord group, which will be monitored by TAs.
-MS Teams will be used mostly during online lectures. - 4.
-E-mail: preferred communication for personal issues (medical, family, exceptional circumstances)
+MS Teams will be used mostly during online lectures, but not for constant mesaging.
+Students are